In this article:

 You can set up a credit lock online, through any of the three credit bureaus.
 Each bureau has a slightly different process, but you can sign up for Experian CreditWorks℠ Premium to set up a credit lock with Experian, get three-bureau credit monitoring and up to $1 million in identity theft insurance.

 When you're ready to apply for a loan or a credit card, or to let a potential employer perform a background check, you'll need to unlock your credit.
-Removing a credit lock is simple, just log into your account or use your mobile device to swipe or click on your security preference and unlock your file.
+Removing a credit lock is simple, just log in to your account or use your mobile device to swipe or click to unlock your file.

 Keep Your Information Safe

-A credit lock can prevent certain types of fraud, such as new credit accounts being created without your permission, but there are other types of fraud it's not designed to protect against.
+A credit lock can help protect against certain types of fraud, such as new credit accounts being created without your permission, but there are other types of fraud it's not designed to protect against.
 Fraudsters who access your mail or your online accounts can still try to use your credit card, or attempt tax fraud or insurance fraud by using your personal information.

 Along with monitoring your credit for unusual activity, be sure to always practice caution with your sensitive information.
 Shred personal mail and account statements before throwing them away.
 Avoid carrying your Social Security card in your wallet or car and never give out personal information to anybody you don't trust.
 Make sure you're aware of common scams so you can always take the best measures to keep you and your family safe.